‘Tiger King’ Joe Exotic resentenced to 21 years in prison

 Associated Press

-OKLAHOMA CITY (AP) — A federal judge resentenced “Tiger King” Joe Exotic to 21 years in prison on Friday, reducing his punishment by just a year after an appeals court ordered a new sentence.
+OKLAHOMA CITY (AP) — A federal judge resentenced “Tiger King” Joe Exotic to 21 years in prison on Friday, reducing his punishment by just a year despite pleas from the former zookeeper for leniency as he begins treatment for cancer.

-Prosecutors say Maldonado-Passage tried to hire two people — including an undercover FBI agent — to kill Baskin, who’d criticized his treatment of animals.
-But Maldonado-Passage’s attorneys said he wasn’t being serious.

-Several supporters of Maldonado-Passage packed into the courtroom, some wearing animal-print masks and T-shirts that read: “Free Joe Exotic.”
+“Please don’t make me die in prison waiting for a chance to be free,” he told a federal judge who resentenced him on a murder-for-hire charge.

+Wearing an orange prison jumpsuit, Maldonado-Passage still had his trademark mullet hairstyle, but the bleach-blonde was fading to gray.

-The court also heard Baskin, who testified that she was fearful that Maldonado-Passage could threaten her.
+Baskin and her husband also attended the proceedings, and she said she was fearful that Maldonado-Passage could threaten her.

 “He continues to harbor intense feelings of ill will toward me,” she said.

-Last month, attorneys said Maldonado-Passage was delaying prostate cancer treatment until after his resentencing.

-THIS IS A BREAKING NEWS UPDATE.
-THE AP’S PREVIOUS STORY IS BELOW.

-A federal judge is set to decide a new sentence Friday for “Tiger King” Joe Exotic after an appeals court ruled last year that the prison term he’s serving on a murder-for-hire conviction should be shortened.
+Friday’s court proceedings came about after a federal appeals court ruled last year that the prison term he’s serving on a murder-for-hire conviction should be shortened.

-Although supporters of Joe Exotic — whose real name is Joseph Maldonado-Passage — are seeking his release from prison, it’s unlikely because federal guidelines suggest a sentence of 17 1/2 years to 22 years in prison.

-Maldonado-Passage was expected to attend Friday’s sentencing in Oklahoma City after a judge approved his transfer from a federal medical center in Butner, North Carolina.
-Last month, attorneys for the former Oklahoma zookeeper said he was delaying prostate cancer treatment until after his resentencing.
+Supporters packed the courtroom, some wearing animal-print masks and shirts that read “Free Joe Exotic.”
+His attorneys said they would appeal both the resentencing and petition for a new trial.

 Prosecutors said Maldonado-Passage offered $10,000 to an undercover FBI agent to kill Baskin during a recorded December 2017 meeting.
 In the recording, he told the agent, “Just like follow her into a mall parking lot and just cap her and drive off.”
 Maldonado-Passage’s attorneys have said their client — who once operated a zoo in Wynnewood, Oklahoma, about 65 miles (105 kilometers) south of Oklahoma City — wasn’t being serious.